 The merit badge counselors have identified activities appropriate for Scouts with different experience levels and listed necessary prerequisite merit badge requirements that cannot be completed at camp.
-Scoutmasters and Scouts should review badge requirements ahead of time to make sure each Scout is signed up for ability appropriate merit badges and comes to camp with necessary materials.
+Please be advised that the list of prerequisites may be incomplete as a result of requirements changing between the publication of this guide and the sumer camp season.
+Scoutmasters and Scouts should review badge requirements ahead of time to make sure each Scout is signed up for ability ap propriate merit badges and comes to camp with necessary materials.